akishindev/Publications/kotlin-delegates-in-android.md

 }
 ```

 Here we obtain default `SharedPreferences` and provide methods for getting and saving the values of our parameters.
-Also, we made `param3` different in that it uses a special preference key and has non-standard default value.
+We also made `param3` different in that it uses a special preference key and has non-standard default value.

 Again, we can see that we have some code duplication here.
 We can move some of it into private methods, of course.
 But it would still leave us with rather cumbersome code.
 Besides, what if we want to reuse this logic in some other class?
 Let's see how delegates can make the code a lot cleaner.